jiftechnify/nostr-fetch/README.md

         { kinds: [ eventKind.text ] }
     ],
     /* time range filter (since, until) */
+    // it is merged into each filter in the array of normal filters above.
     { since: nHoursAgo(24) },
     /* fetch options (optional) */
     { skipVerification: true }